 • Crediting pro bono hours on the same basis as billable hours

-Refer to CDO’s brochure Critically Evaluating Pro Bono Policies and Programs, for suggestions on how to evaluate a law firm’s commitment to pro bono work.
-Useful resources include law firm profiles on www.nalpdirectory.com under the “Pro Bono/Public Interest” tab; Vault’s Guide to Law Firm Pro Bono Programs available online at www.law.yale.edu/vaultonlinelibrary and in CDO; Chambers Associate (www.chambers-associate.com); and the American Lawyer’s annual Pro Bono Scorecard available to students through ALM Legal Intelligence (www.almlegalintel.com) by clicking the “Research Store” tab.
-This site must be accessed through Yale’s VPN.
-Instructions are available at http://web.library.yale.edu/help/off-campus-access-vpn.
+Refer to CDO’s Critically Evaluating Pro Bono Policies and Programs for suggestions on how to evaluate a law firm’s commitment to pro bono work.
+Useful resources include law firm profiles on www.nalpdirectory.com under the “Pro Bono/Public Interest” tab; Chambers Associate (www.chambers-associate.com), which includes pro bono as a category within each firm’s profile; Vault’s Guide to Law Firm Pro Bono Programs available online at www.law.yale.edu/vaultonlinelibrary; and the American Lawyer’s annual Pro Bono Survey available to students through ALM Legal Intelligence (www.almlegalintel.com) under “Surveys, Lists & Rankings”.
+Vault and ALM must be accessed through Yale’s VPN.
+Instructions are available at http://its.yale.edu/services/wifi-and-networks/vpn-campus-access.

 NALP has authored the Diversity Best Practices Guide, available through www.nalp.org by clicking “Diversity Initiatives.”
 The guide provides best practices for diversity in the areas of leadership; retention, culture, and inclusion; professional development; and recruitment.
 NALP also shares information about specific law firm diversity initiatives.
 Through www.nalpdirectory.com, you can access demographic information on firms and read descriptions of their diversity recruitment and retention efforts.
 According to that data, most firms participate in minority job fairs and bar-sponsored programs, recruit at schools with large minority enrollments, and communicate with law student groups.
 Some firms sponsor programs such as minority moot court competitions and diversity scholarships.
 To retain diverse attorneys, some firms make direct mentoring efforts and involve employer committees.